 - Gender dysphoria

 - Passive aggressive behaviour

 - Personality disorders

 - Physical abuse

-I offer a free initial phone consultation with clients to discuss what they are looking for and whether we would like to work together.
-Following this, I charge £40 for a 50 minute session, payable by cash or online bank transfer.
+I offer a free initial exploratory session with clients to discuss what they are looking for and whether we would like to work together.
+Following this, I charge £45 for a 50 minute session, payable by cash or online bank transfer.

 Maps & Directions